A-I-dan/A-I-dan.github.io/_posts/2019-01-29-Intro-To-Computer-Science:-The-Binary-System.md

 ![equation](http://mathurl.com/render.cgi?%5Ctextmode%202%5E4%2C%202%5E3%2C%202%5E2%2C%202%5E1%2C%202%5E0%0A%0A16s%2C8s%2C4s%2C2s%2C1s%0A%0A1%20-%20-%20-%201%20-%20-%20-1%5Cnocache)

 (5) Now fill in all the remaining place values with 0s underneath of them.
+Add up every number with a 1 below it, this will give you your answer.

 ![equation](http://mathurl.com/render.cgi?%5Ctextmode%202%5E4%2C%202%5E3%2C%202%5E2%2C%202%5E1%2C%202%5E0%0A%0A16s%2C8s%2C4s%2C2s%2C1s%0A%0A1%20-%200%20-%201%20-0%20-1%5Cnocache)